mukesh-kk/website/gitpod/docs/references/ides-and-editors/faqs.md

 ## Can I ensure VS Code Desktop always opens in a single window?

-Unfortunately, it is not possible to redirect to VS Code Desktop using the same window, this is a limitation of VS Code.
+When opening a workspace in VS Code (Desktop) a blank/empty window is opened.
+A new window is used to open the connection to the workspace and this blank window is left in the background.
+Unfortunately, it is not possible to redirect to VS Code Desktop using the same window, and/or remove the blank window as this is a limitation of VS Code.